JM-A21/GraphMailRelay/README.md

 The configuration file for the service is named `appsettings.json`.
 When built from code, it will be present in the output directory of the built executable.
 When installed using the provided MSI installer, it will be located in `%PROGRAMDATA%\JM-A21\GraphMailRelay`.

-Running the application or service without any of these settings will result in the application writing errors to the console and the Windows `Application` event log before shutting down.
+Starting the application while some of these settings are null or missing will result in the application writing errors to the console and the Windows `Application` event log before shutting down.

 ### appsettings.json: SmtpConfiguration

 This section of the file configures the SmtpServer component of the relay application.
 The default settings in this section are sufficient for receiving mail from a local application or service via either `localhost` or `127.0.0.1` on port `25`, but the settings may be modified per your needs as described below.

-- ServerName: The name the SmtpServer will run under.
+- **ServerName**: The name the SmtpServer will run under.
     - Mostly intended for use later once the relay supports receiving encrypted mail.
-- ServerPort: The port the SmtpServer will listen on.
+- **ServerPort**: The port the SmtpServer will listen on.
     - Note: If the relay will be receiving mail from anywhere other than the local server, ensure that your chosen port is open in Windows Firewall.
-- AllowedSenderAddresses: A list of addresses and DNS names the relay will accept mail from.
+- **AllowedSenderAddresses**: A list of addresses and/or DNS names for endpoints the relay will accept mail from.
     - Note: If the relay receives mail from an endpoint outside of this list, the relay will drop the message and write a warning to the logging system.

 ### appsettings.json: GraphConfiguration